 - Understand the importance of the authoritative supervisory style in promoting good outcomes through supervision.

-- Consider the impact of anxiety, vicarious trauma and how emotions may impact on staff, critical thinking and decision making
+- Consider the impact of anxiety and how emotions may impact on staff, critical thinking and decision making.

-- Consider the role of supervision in working effectively with the dynamics of professional networks
+- Consider the role of supervision in working effectively with the dynamics of professional networks.
+Use the six stage model in relation to supervision of social work practice.

 - Consider the importance of the positive expectations model when working to improve practice.

-- Understand the factors that might affect high quality practice and strategies for improvement.
+- Understand the factors that might affect performance.